Sailing holiday

 The most effective way to explore the Greek Islands is to choose a one way charter: by sailing from one charter base to another you will be able to see much more.
 Also, a one way cruise downwind gives you a longer range and is usually a lot more comfortable than a windward beat.

 Best to sail with the reliable companies of course, but many of these are not very keen on their yachts ending up downwind of Athens or other larger bases.
-Therefore, a one way charter comes with an additional fee
+Therefore, a one way charter comes with an additional one way fee which is usually well worth your money.

-During the sailing season the winds blow from the north-west or the north-east in most areas: Corfu to Lefkas, Athens to Syros, Athens to Paros, Kos to Rhodes, etc. are some examples of one-way itineraries.
+During the sailing season the prevailing winds blow from the north-west or the north-east in most areas: Corfu to Lefkas, Athens to Mykonos, Athens to Paros, Kos to Rhodes, etc. are some examples of downwind one-way itineraries.

-Finally, Lavrion port (on the mainland at the south-east tip of Attica) is often overlooked as a perfect start into the Cyclades.
+Finally, the small Lavrion port (on the mainland at the south-east tip of Attica) is often overlooked as a perfect start into the Cyclades, although limited quality catamarans and yachts from this minor base.

-Again, it is always better to start at a major base like Athens and perhaps Lavrion, since the owners of the charter company would very much like to meet you and help you with the additional requests you might have.
+Again, it is always better to start at a major yacht charter base like Athens (Alimos marina) and sometimes Lavrion, since the owners of the yacht charter company would very much like to meet you and help you with the additional requests you might have.

 Important reading